Input-to-State Stability of a Clamped-Free Damped String in the Presence of Distributed and Boundary Disturbances: Proof of the EISS property

 which coincides with (\ref{eq: proof main result - key idea}) in the disturbance free case.
-In the disturbed case, the computation (\ref{eq: proof main result - key idea}) is nothing but the heuristic computation of the adjoint operator while letting appear 1) an extra non zero boundary condition, via the integrations by parts, due to the boundary disturbance $d$ ; 2) an integral term due to the distributed disturbance $U$. \end{remark} \begin{remark} Putting together (\ref{eq: Riesz basis decomposition equality}) and (\ref{eq: expression of c,k,eps}), one can get an explicit formula of the system trajectory $X$ in function of $X_0$, $d$, $U$, and the eigenstructures of operators $\mathcal{A}_0$ and $\mathcal{A}_0^*$. \end{remark}
+In the disturbed case, the computation (\ref{eq: proof main result - key idea}) is nothing but the heuristic computation of the adjoint operator while letting appear 1) an extra non zero boundary condition, via the integrations by parts, due to the boundary disturbance $d$ ; 2) an integral term due to the distributed disturbance $U$. \end{remark}